Analysis | Tucker Carlson and the curious effort to equate attacks on racism with attacks on Republicans

 On his show Tuesday night, Carlson revisited his long-standing campaign to combat allegations of racism in American society.
 After playing clips of media figures discussing well-established coronavirus vaccine hesitancy among Republican men, Carlson tossed in an aside about President Biden.

 “It’s always the same people,” Carlson said.
-“It’s those white Republican men — the very ones that just today Joe Biden warned us are more dangerous than ISIS.”
+“It’s those White Republican men — the very ones that just today Joe Biden warned us are more dangerous than ISIS.”

-The problem: Biden had said no such thing about white Republican men — or even about Republicans more broadly.
-At an event in Tulsa, commemorating the 1921 massacre of Black residents there, Biden re-upped what he and many others including Trump administration officials have said in the past: The white supremacism is currently the greatest terrorism threat our country faces.
+The problem: Biden had said no such thing about White Republican men — or even about Republicans more broadly.
+At an event in Tulsa, commemorating the 1921 massacre of Black residents there, Biden re-upped what he and many others — including Trump administration officials — have said in the past: That white supremacy is currently the greatest terrorism threat our country faces.

 “As I said in my address to the joint session of Congress: According to the intelligence community, terrorism from white supremacy is the most lethal threat to the homeland today,” Biden said.
 “Not ISIS, not al-Qaeda.
 White supremacists.”

 Biden’s speech, in fact, only mentioned Republicans once — in a section talking about the hurdles his broader agenda faces.
-And his address to Congress in April didn’t lay this at the feet of white Republican men or even Republicans, either; he instead said, “We won’t ignore what our intelligence agents have determined to be the most lethal terrorist threat to our homeland today: White supremacist terrorism.”
+And his address to Congress in April didn’t lay this at the feet of White Republican men or even Republicans, either; he instead said, “We won’t ignore what our intelligence agents have determined to be the most lethal terrorist threat to our homeland today: white supremacist terrorism.”

-Why assume that “white supremacist terrorism” means “white Republican men?”
+Why assume that “white supremacist terrorism” means “White Republican men?”

 And this wasn’t even a one-off for Carlson.
 Just two weeks ago, he pointed to another top Biden administration official allegedly targeting Republican voters as irredeemable racists (or worse) who must be cast out of the military en masse.

-Except, again, that official, Defense Secretary Lloyd Austin, did no such thing.
+Except, again, that official — Defense Secretary Lloyd Austin — did no such thing.
 Carlson even played a clip of Austin not saying what he claimed Austin had said:

-CARLSON: Here is Lloyd Austin explaining the single scariest risk our soldiers face is the possibility they might have to serve alongside Americans who didn’t vote for Joe Biden.(CLIP OF AUSTIN): And if confirmed, I will fight hard to stamp our sexual assault and to rid our ranks of racists and extremists. ...
-The job of the Department of Defense is to keep Americans for our enemies.
+CARLSON: Here is Lloyd Austin explaining the single scariest risk our soldiers face is the possibility they might have to serve alongside Americans who didn’t vote for Joe Biden.(CLIP OF AUSTIN): And if confirmed, I will fight hard to stamp out sexual assault and to rid our ranks of racists and extremists. ...
+The job of the Department of Defense is to keep Americans safe from our enemies.
 But we can’t do that if some enemies lie within our own ranks.

 That’s a pretty anodyne comment.
 I honestly thought when I saw it at the time that perhaps Carlson’s producers had merely played the wrong clip.
 Carlson’s latest offering suggests that’s not the case.
 It seems he’s interpreting efforts to condemn white supremacism and even white supremacist violence as inherent attacks on Republicans.

 There is utility in that framing, of course.
 Nothing is more effective politically (and when it comes to ratings) as a sense of victimhood and righteous indignation.
-By suggesting these comments about nefarious elements of society are targeted at all Republicans or even white Republican men, Carlson is telling people that the likes of Biden and Austin are painting with a much broader brush than they actually are, and that his viewers should all be duly offended.
+By suggesting these comments about nefarious elements of society are targeted at all Republicans or even White Republican men, Carlson is telling people that the likes of Biden and Austin are painting with a much broader brush than they actually are, and that his viewers should all be duly offended.
 It’s effectively an effort to rekindle Hillary Clinton’s “baskets of deplorables” comment — just without the actual evidence to back it up.

 But in doing so, Carlson is participating in the same kind of oversimplification that he’s supposedly decrying.
 If someone warns about white supremacist terrorism or racist extremism in the military, and your mind immediately goes to “They’re talking about Republicans,” the transitive property might have something to say about the conclusions you’re drawing about your own allies.